EES Undergrad Student Info

 - Advising Hold.
 Fill out a Course Approval Form and get it signed by your advisor.
 Submit to it the Academic Office.

 - RegistrationPreparation Hold.
 Terms and agreements.
-Students remove themselves in ISIS.
+Students remove themselves in ONE.UF.

 - Emergency Contact Information Hold.
 Students are required to update emergency contact information every 3 months.
-Students remove themselves in ISIS.
+Students remove themselves in ONE.UF.

 OTHER HOLDS.
 Additional holds can be placed on your registration and they can be for a variety of reasons.
 Students who have Admissions Office credential holds should be diligent about submitting the requested information in order to prevent future registrations delays.